regosen/Gapless-5/README.md

 **SOLUTION**: Use both!

-- If WebAudio hasn't fully loaded yet, start playback with HTML5 Audio.
-Then seamlessly switch to WebAudio once it's loaded.
+- If WebAudio hasn't fully loaded yet, it begins playback with HTML5 Audio, then seamlessly switches to WebAudio once it's loaded.
 - NOTE: Mobile browsers don't fully support Audio objects in js, so we're stuck with only WebAudio in that case.

 Features